 Step 3: Decide what to do Next

-Step 5: Get the Stories Ready
+Step 5: Get the High-Priority Items Ready

 With small, ordered user stories in place, you are close to starting the next cycle.
-But before you do so, ensure that the stories are “ready”: clear, feasible, and testable.
-This may entail creating a user interface design sketch and one or more operational quality constraints for the stories, as the image below illustrates.
+But before you do so, ensure that the stories are ready: clear, feasible, and testable.
+This may entail creating a user interface design sketch and one or more operational quality constraints for the stories, as the picture below illustrates.

 Getting the stories ready may also require resolving dependencies between teams if several teams work on the same product.
 The stories should now be ready to be pulled onto the sprint backlog or the Kanban board.